 (b) This authority applies to all 8(a)acquisitions conducted by GSA.
 It does not apply to the multiple award schedule program.

 519.870-2 Contract clauses.

-(a) Insert the following clauses in solicitations, contracts, and orders in accordance with the provisions of Section 8(a) of the U.S. Small Business Administration Act as implemented by FAR subpart 19.8 and GSA's 8(a) Partnership Agreement:
+(a) Insert the following clauses in solicitations, contracts, and orders issued under GSA's Partnership Agreement: